 Sound like a plan?

-While there are bunch of different lamp shade styles, I’m going to tell you about the nine main ones….
+While there are a bunch of different lamp shade styles, I’m going to tell you about the nine main ones….

 Coolie lamp shades have a very distinctive cone shape, and are a great option if you want to go the modern and contemporary route.